 - Many families find that it works well to direct a baby or toddler to work of his or her own while an older sibling does separate work nearby.

 - Many families find that it works well to have separate shelves for the older children and separate shelves for the baby or toddler.
 The older children are allowed to use their materials and the materials on the younger child’s shelf.
 The younger child can use anything on his or her shelf and items he or she is invited to use with the older child or has been shown how to use from the older child’s shelf.
 This can be a good way to introduce a toddler to rules and to train the toddler to take out one thing at a time, learn the traditional Montessori rule of being presented work, and learn to be invited to work with another child rather than interfering with someone’s work.
-See What Did We Do All Day? to learn more about what worked for their family.

 - What works well for your unique family often depends on the personality and age of each of your children.